burmilla/burmilla.github.io/content/docs/installation/cloud/gce.md

 ![BurmillaOS on GCE 9](https://raw.githubusercontent.com/burmilla/rancher.github.io/master/img/BurmillaOS_gce9.png)

-After a little bit, you will be able to SSH into the box using the **burmilla** user.
+After a little bit, you will be able to SSH into the box using the **rancher** user.

 **Option 3: Using the Cloud Config file**